-We have audited the accompanying financial statements of Oil India (USA) Inc. (a Texas corporation), which comprise the balance sheets as of March 31, 2017 and 2016, and the related statements of operations, changes in stockholder's equity (deficit), and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Oil India (USA) Inc. (a Texas corporation), which comprise the balance sheets as of March 31, 2018 and 2017, and the related statements of operations, changes in stockholder's equity, and cash flows for the years then ended, and the related notes to the financial statements.